CLINICAL IMAGING HUB

 Medical Physics

 Medical Physics ensures safe and effective use of radiation and advanced technologies in healthcare.
-It underpins quality assurance, optimisation and regulatory compliance in imaging and therapy.
+This discipline underpins quality assurance, optimisation and regulatory compliance in imaging and therapy.

 Optical Imaging

 Optical Imaging uses light-based technologies to visualise biological structures and physiological processes.
-It supports diagnostic assessment and therapeutic guidance in clinical and research environments.
+This technique supports diagnostic assessment and therapeutic guidance in clinical and research environments.

 medical x-rays are used in dentistry